-Near the capital of Macedonia - Skopje - is located very interesting small church: Gorno Nerezi St. Panteleimon church, still surrounded by the old buildings and walls of monastery.
-Interior of the church is adorned with unusual frescoes - it still is Byzantian art but at the same time it is similar to Italian Renaissance... some 140 years before it started.
+Near the capital of North Macedonia – Skopje – is located very interesting small church: Gorno Nerezi St. Panteleimon church, still surrounded by the old buildings and walls of monastery.
+The interior of the church is adorned with unusual frescoes – it still is Byzantine art but at the same time it is similar to the Italian Renaissance… some 140 years before it started.

 History and description

-This was a time when a prolonged period of relative stability and prosperity in Byzantian Empire was coming to an end.
+This was a time when a prolonged period of relative stability and prosperity in the Byzantine Empire was coming to an end.
 Enemies were attacking the empire from many sides but the affluence still allowed to build expensive structures and to employ good artists.
-At this period of unstability artists were looking into the classical ideals of art trying to use it in the art of Byzantian Empire.
+At this period of instability artists were looking into the classical ideals of art trying to use them in the art of the Byzantine Empire.

 It is a wonder by itself that this small church has survived through the natural calamities, Ottoman times, wars.

 The small church itself is built from irregular stones and brick, with thick layers of mortar.

 Interior of the church is adorned with frescoes – some of the best examples of Comnenian Age Byzantian Art.
 These frescoes show the Passion of Christ and various saints.

 Most impressive fresco is the Lamentation of Christ.